JJBR13/Justin-Brown-milestone-project-one/README.md

   - Cancellation policy: simply a page stating the policy of cancellation.
 - All pages have feature buttons, call to actions, or internal links to allow easy, comprehensive navigation through the entirety of the site, allowing for a better user experience.

+### Favicon

+The logo of the business was added to be the favicon of the site.
+This was to further add clarity for the user when using a browser.
+Using a simple bit of imagery associated with the business.
+This enhances the experience for user stories:

+> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.
+> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.

 ### Nav-bar

 - The nav-bar was located throughout all pages in the same format to allow consistency and ease of use when using the site.